NBISweden/workshop-reproducible-research/docs/jupyter.md

 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain code, equations, visualizations and text.
 The functionality is partly overlapping with R Markdown (see the [tutorial](rmarkdown.md)), in that they both use markdown and code chunks to generate reports that integrate results of computations with the code that generated them.
 Jupyter Notebook comes from the Python community while R Markdown was developed by RStudio, but you could use most common programming languages in either alternative.
 In practice though, it's quite common that R developers use Jupyter but probably not very common that Python developers use RStudio.

 ## What are Jupyter notebooks for?
-An excellent question if I may say so!
+An excellent question!
 Some applications could be:

 * Python is lacking a really good IDE for doing exploratory scientific data analysis, like RStudio or Matlab.
 Some people use it simply as an alternative for that.
 * The community around Jupyter notebooks is large and dynamic, and there are tons of tools for sharing, displaying or interacting with notebooks.